-Process Strengths Needs/Gaps Recruitment Post-secondary institutions typically hire faculty directly from industry.
+RECRUITMENT Process Strengths Needs/Gaps Post-secondary institutions typically hire faculty directly from industry.
 Positions are advertised across the state, mentioned in advisory committees and shared with past graduates via social media.
 Secondary institutions seek to hire faculty from approved content-based teacher training programs and/or from industry who are willing to complete transition to teaching programs.
 Positions are advertised locally and across the state.
 Instructors bring strong industry experience and connections.
 Individuals who have been in the industry for several years look at teaching to give back to their industry and possibly slowdown from the physical labor involved with many CTE programs.
 For nursing faculty, a consistent schedule is often attractive.
 Difficult to find individuals willing to make the transition from industry to teaching due to the pay gap.
 This issue has become even more of a challenge since the pandemic.
 Not all industry vetted faculty have formal education required by the Higher Learning Commission.
 Need to develop networking connections to have a better handle on finding potential faculty.
+Advertising on higher education websites is not the right audience for finding people interested in transitioning to teaching.

+TRAINING

+Process Strengths Needs/Gaps

-Advertising in higher education websites is not the right audience for finding people interested in transitioning to teaching.
-Training Post-secondary - New faculty attend trainings prior to the first semester teaching providing a crash course on lesson planning, course development through state organizations such as KCWE and KCCTE.
-Colleges following aligned curriculum as established through business and industry meetings.
+Post-secondary - New faculty attend training prior to their first-semester teaching providing a crash course on lesson planning, and course development through state organizations such as KCWE and KCCTE.
+Colleges follow an aligned curriculum as established through business and industry meetings.
+Secondary - New faculty attend on-boarding prior to the start of their first year, including training on necessary programs and protocols per district.
+CTE teachers are encouraged to join and attend trainings through K-ACTE and its affiliate organizations and KCCTE.
 NCK Tech and CCCC emphasize the importance of professional development.
 Perkins funds are used for faculty training in both industry and stronger teaching skills.
 Internships are also encouraged to help faculty stay abreast of current industry practices.
+Secondary schools train CTE staff alongside general curriculum to provide consistent communication tools and use of programs across campus, which facilitates access for students and families.
 Faculty are interested in professional development but struggle with finding subs or time away from students.
+More opportunities are needed for faculty of similar disciplines to meet and discuss best practices in the classroom.

+access for students and families.

-Process Strengths Needs/Gaps Recruitment Retention Secondary uses the transition to teaching program to attract CTE instructors.
+RETENTION Process Strengths Needs/Gaps Secondary uses the transition to teaching program to attract CTE instructors.
 They follow up with a mentoring program for the first two years.
 Secondary also encourages networking with other schools to find educators who teach the same content as often they may be the only one within a district.
 Networking connects new teachers with veteran teachers.
 Teachers who are mentored are more likely to be engaged in student learning.
 Competing with industry pay has become more of a challenge in recent years.
 Secondary connects faculty with career student organizations such as FFA, FCCLA, DECA, HOSA, Skills USA.
 Faculty networking and best practices occur at events.
 Student organizations allow faculty the opportunity to see students showcase their abilities and successes.
 Not all pathways have an organization associated with them.
 Pay for memberships and provide access to professional development on both the secondary and post-secondary sides.
 Rotating schedule to provide opportunities for professional development and attendance at state and national conferences.
 Funding may not always be available to all who want it.